steiyve/my-console/README.md

 | cat     | print out the stuff that are in the file |

-##requierment:
+##  requierment:
-.cmatrix
+. cmatrix
-.neofetch
+. neofetch
-.a working git
+. a working git